tkilla64/eurorack/README.md

 busboard:
 A small busboard with room for 10 pcs 16-pin boxed headers and provisions for a +5VDC linear regulator.

+long_busboard:
+Long busboard for cases with 104HP or longer rails.

 diode-vcf:
 Moritz Kleins diode ladder VCF implemented as a Low-pass filter only.
 Two CV inputs, one with attenuator and one with attenuverter.